diodesign/diosix/README.md

 ### Introduction <a name="intro"></a>

-Diosix 2.0 strives to be a lightweight, fast, and secure multiprocessor hypervisor for 32-bit and 64-bit [RISC-V](https://riscv.org/) systems.
-It is written [in Rust](https://www.rust-lang.org/), which is a C/C++-like systems programming language fiercely focused on memory and thread safety as well as performance and reliability.
+Diosix 2.0 strives to be a lightweight, fast, and secure multiprocessor bare-metal hypervisor for 32-bit and 64-bit [RISC-V](https://riscv.org/) systems.
+It is written [in Rust](https://www.rust-lang.org/), which is a C/C++-like systems programming language focused on memory and thread safety as well as performance and reliability.

 The ultimate goal is to build fully open-source packages containing everything needed to configure FPGA-based systems with RISC-V cores and peripheral controllers, and boot a stack of software customized for a particular task, all generated on demand if necessary.
 This software should also run on supported ASICs and system-on-chips.

 Right now, Diosix is a work in progress.
 It can bring up a RISC-V system, load a Linux kernel and minimal filesystem into a virtualized environment called a capsule, and begin executing it.

 ### Building and running <a name="buildrun"></a>